Han-Adam/Han-Adam.github.io/_pages/about.md

   - /about.html
 ---

 I am Han Haoran (韩浩然 in Chinese).
-I am chasing my Master Degree at School of Information and Communication Engineering, University of Electric and Electronic Science and Technology of China (UESTC), supervised by Prof. [Cheng Jian](https://faculty.uestc.edu.cn/cvmi/zh_CN/index.htm).
+I am chasing my Master Degree at School of Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC), supervised by Prof. [Cheng Jian](https://faculty.uestc.edu.cn/cvmi/zh_CN/index.htm).
 Currently, my research intrest includes deep learning, reinforcement learning, and their application on unmanned aerial vehicle (UAV) control.

 When I was a Bachelor student, I studied the vibration signal processing with the guidence from Prof. [Liu Zhiliang](https://www.smee.uestc.edu.cn/info/1177/8351.htm) and Doc.
 [Wang Huan](http://huanwang.online/).